bbalog87/catfish-genome/Fetch_Hypoxia_genes.md

 ## Manual work
 Unfortunatly, even geneID can now be downlaod by single click.
 Information of each gene need to be exported manually to a TSV file.
-There are around 50 reported HRG in fish (Lsst accessed: 10.05.2022).
+There are around 50 reported HRG in fish (Last accessed: 10.05.2022).

 ## Clean files and extract GeneID
 The pattern "**more..**" is the most distinctive expression between "GeneNames" and "geneID" lines.
 Therefore, we'll grep geneIDs based on this pattern.